AnimMouse/frp-flyapp/README.md

 * Suspend frp `fly scale count 0 -a app-name`
 * Resume frp `fly scale count 1 -a app-name`

-## TCP or UDP tunnel, not both
+## Patched frp to support TCP and UDP tunnel
-Since in fly.io, it is [required to bind to `fly-global-services`](https://fly.io/docs/app-guides/udp-and-tcp/#the-fly-global-services-address) in order for UDP to work, but frp's `proxyBindAddr` only allow to bind in one address, so we need to disable TCP if you want to use UDP as TCP does not work on `fly-global-services`.
+Since in fly.io, it is [required to bind to `fly-global-services`](https://fly.io/docs/networking/udp-and-tcp/#your-app-needs-to-bind-to-the-fly-global-services-address) in order for UDP to work, but frp's `proxyBindAddr` only allow to bind in one address, so we patched frp to make its UDP proxy to listen to `fly-global-services`.

-You need to have a separate frp instance if you need to tunnel both TCP and UDP.
-One for TCP using `proxyBindAddr = "0.0.0.0"` and one for UDP using `proxyBindAddr = "fly-global-services"`.
+If somehow frp diverged so much that the patch gets broken, just remote the patch on Dockerfile.

+## Example frpc.toml
-## KCP Protocol
+### KCP Protocol
 [KCP](https://github.com/skywind3000/kcp/blob/master/README.en.md) (a protocol built on UDP) is used by default and to reduce latency (like for game servers).

-You can also use TCP if KCP is not working for you.
-Check the [wiki](https://github.com/AnimMouse/frp-flyapp/wiki/Use-TCP-in-control-plane) for tutorial.

-## Example frpc.toml
 ```toml
 serverAddr = "app-name.fly.dev"
 auth.token = "12345678"